 2. Under Secure Boot, please untick Secure Boot Enable on the right side of the screen and click Apply.

 UEFI Enabled, Secure Boot Disabled

-1. If the Boot mode is set to UEFI and Secure Boot is OFF, no changes is required.
+1. If the Boot mode is set to UEFI and Secure Boot is OFF, no changes are required.

-1. If you are seeing the screen menu as below, you will need to enable UEFI.
+1. If you are seeing the screen menu below, you will need to enable UEFI.

 2. To enable UEFI, please navigate to General -> Boot Sequence using the mouse.
 Select the small

 circle next to UEFI.
 Then click Apply, then OK on the menu that pops up, and press Exit.
 Your

 1. Navigate to General -> Advanced Boot Options and uncheck the box next to Enable Legacy Option